sjefvanleeuwen/blockchain-hackathon/doc/tutorials/first-contract.md

-## writing our first contract
+## Creating our first contract

-In this first tutorial we will create our first contract.
+In this tutorial we will create our first contract.
 For this we have selected some tools, that allow you to experiment and interact with the contracts before importing it to the wigo4it blockchain core code where we would then do more extensive testing of its features.